-The first of two passages in the New Testament that gives us a clue as to the precise timing of the marriage of Mary and Joseph is found in Luke.
-Here is the text,
+The first of two passages in the New Testament that give us a clue as to the timing of the marriage of Mary and Joseph are found in Luke.

 And Joseph awoke from his sleep and did as the angel of the Lord commanded him, and took Mary as his wife, but kept her a virgin until she gave birth to a Son; and he called His name Jesus.
-Matt 1:24-25 (NAS95S)
+Matthew 1:24-25 (NASB)

-This means that they were married sometime after Jesus was born.
+This means that they were married, including a wedding ceremony, and then had sexual intercourse sometime after Jesus was born.
+According to Jewish custom a couple was technically married until they consummated the marriage.
 For a description of a Jewish wedding visit Wedding At Cana.
-The most recent information about the timing of Jesus’ birth suggests that He was probably born about 2 B.C.
+The most recent information about the timing of Jesus’ birth suggests that Christ was probably born about 2 B.C.

-Therefore, May and Joseph were probably married in 2 B.C.
+Therefore, May and Joseph were probably married about 2 B.C. after Christ was born.

 Jesus Is Born In Bethlehem